dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 **Add**: Sets device properties from a map.

-By default, the Sample.plist has this section set for iGPU and audio.
-We have no iGPU so PCIRoot `PciRoot(0x0)/Pci(0x1b,0x0)` can be removed from both the `Add` and the `Block` sections.
-For audio we'll be setting the layout in the boot-args section.
+By default, the Sample.plist has this section set for iGPU and Audio.
+We have no iGPU so PCIRoot `PciRoot(0x0)/Pci(0x2,0x0)` can be removed from `Add` section.
+For audio we'll be setting the layout in the boot-args section, so removal of `PciRoot(0x0)/Pci(0x1b,0x0)` is also recommended from both `Add` and `Block` sections

-TL;DR, delete all the PCIRoot's here as we won't be using this section.
+TL;DR, delete all the PciRoot's here as we won't be using this section.

 ## Kernel

 ![Kernel](https://i.imgur.com/ehG6Da6.png)

 **Add**: Here's where you specify which kexts to load, order matters here so make sure Lilu.kext is always first!
-Other higher priority kexts come after Lilu such as VirtualSMC, AppleALC, WhateverGreen, etc. A reminder that [ProperTree](https://github.com/corpnewt/ProperTree) users can run Cmd/Ctrl+R to add all their kexts in the correct order without manually typing each kext out.
+Other higher priority kexts come after Lilu such as VirtualSMC, AppleALC, WhateverGreen, etc. A reminder that [ProperTree](https://github.com/corpnewt/ProperTree) users can run **Cmd/Ctrl + Shift + R** to add all their kexts in the correct order without manually typing each kext out.

 * **BundlePath**
    * Name of the kext